json-iterator/json-iterator.github.io/benchmark.md

 ## Java only optimization

-Java parser is dynamically generated using javassit.
-Because we are actually generate real java source code, the generator can be easily implemented as static annotation processor.
+Java parser is dynamically generated using javassist.
+Because we are actually generating real java source code, the generator can be easily implemented as static annotation processor.

-Becase the source code is generated, we can do very tedious tweak:
+Since the source code is generated, we are not afraid of making it tedious but specific:

 ```java
 public Object decode(java.lang.reflect.Type type, com.jsoniter.Jsoniter iter) {